 Intangible assets that have indefinite lives are not amortized and are tested for impairment annually on October 1, or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Similar to the qualitative assessment for goodwill, we may assess qualitative factors to determine if it is more likely than not that the fair value of the indefinite-lived intangible asset is less than its carrying amount.
 If we determine that it is not more likely than not that the fair value of the indefinite-lived intangible asset is less than its carrying amount, no further testing is necessary.
-If, however, we determine that it is more likely than not that the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived intangible asset is less than its carrying amount.
+If, however, we determine that it is more likely than not that the fair value of the indefinite-lived intangible asset is less than its carrying amount, we compare the fair value of the indefinite-lived asset with its carrying amount.
 If the carrying value of an individual indefinite-lived intangible asset exceeds its fair value, the individual asset is written down by an amount equal to such excess.
 The assessment of qualitative factors is optional and at our discretion.
 We may bypass the qualitative assessment for any indefinite-lived intangible asset in any period and resume performing the qualitative assessment in any subsequent period.